 7. What safety precautions should be taken during fiberglassing over bare metal?

 Wearing appropriate safety gear, including gloves, goggles, and a respirator, is essential.
 Ensuring proper ventilation in the workspace is also crucial to prevent inhaling fumes.
-(See Also: Can You Bondo Aluminum?
-A Guide to Aluminum Bonding Techniques)
+(See Also: Will Bondo Stick to Plastic?
+A Comprehensive Guide to Plastic Bonding)

 8. Can fiberglassed surfaces be painted?